atlassistant/atlas/documentation/MQTT.md

 ## atlas/{sid}/dialog/ask

 Ask for a slot value.
-In the future more properties will be added to handle more complex UI.
+Additional properties will be transfered directly to the channel.

 ```json
 {